VPAT

 Supports The reflow of content is supported across Moodle.

-Except for wide tabular content such as the Grader report, content is presented in a responsive manner.
+Except for wide tabular content such as the Grader report, content is presented responsively.
 This helps users avoid the need to scroll horizontally when viewing the page’s contents, especially on smaller screens or when the page is zoomed.

 1.4.11 Non-text Contrast